 - More difficult to assemble than plastic sheds.

 - Extremely low maintenance.
 The most you’ll have to do is rinse the shed with water if you feel like it.

 - If UV treated, the plastic will not fade or become brittle from sun exposure.

 - Lacks the traditional charm of a wooden shed.

 - Not customisable – can’t be painted or altered.

-- May need to be secured – plastic sheds are lighter than wooden ones and they might blow over in high winds if the conditions are right.
+- May need to be secured depending on construction – plastic sheds are generally lighter than wooden ones and they might blow over in high winds if the conditions are right.

 There are a few rules than come into play when talking about shed placement.
 Firstly, if your shed is over 2.5 m tall it can’t be positioned less than 2 m from your property boundary.
 Additionally, sheds, extensions, outbuildings etc. can’t take up more than 50% of the land that was originally surrounding your house.

 You should also leave 1 m of space around the shed on all sides, so that you can walk around it and do maintenance if necessary.
 This is especially relevant if it’s a wooden shed.

 If your shed is less than 2.5 m tall then you can put it as close to the fence as you like.
 If it’s over 2.5 m then it must be at least 2 m away from the fence.